Online Mens Tailor And Custom Tailoring

 - Cashmere comes from Cashmere Goat down.
 Separation of the soft fibers from the long, coarse hair is tedious and difficult, contributing to the expense of the fabric.
 The soft hair is woven or knitted into fine garments and is blended with silk, cotton, or wool.

 - Vicuna is the softest coat cloth in the world.
 The amount of coarse hair to be separated from the soft fibers is negligible and yields the finest animal fiber in the world.
 Vicuna is a member of the Llama family and is small and wild.
 Since it is generally killed to obtain the fleece, it is protected by rigorous conservation measures.
-This fiber is rare and very expensive, costing several hundred dollars per yard. - What is Glen Plaid?
+This fiber is rare and very expensive, costing several hundred dollars per yard. - I have a shirt I want sizes taken from.
+How is this accomplished?

 Please contact us with the following shirt sizes taken from your perfect fitting shirt: